 No matter where you are in the world, we cannot deny that every country has its own beliefs and traditions when it comes to dating.
 Some are more conservative than others while there are also countries where the people can freely act (respectfully speaking) on their desires to someone they really like.
 Even if you are not Japanese, there shouldn’t be a hindrance if you truly want to court someone from Japan!
 All that you should be aware of is the dos and don’ts so that you won’t get yourself in trouble.

-Similar to the existing traditions in Asian countries like the Philippines and Thailand, the concept of dating is rendered as conservative.
+Similar to the existing dating traditions in the Philippines and the dating culture in Thailand, the concept of dating is rendered as conservative.
 In fact, they are indirect and subtle.
 More often than not, the locals do not rush into it to test whether their emotion is real and valid or just a passing one.
 After some interviews with the locals, we even found out that those interested to couple up do not really go on dates on their own, especially for the first time!
 Instead, they do gōkon (合コン) or group dates!

 Let’s learn more about the ways to find love and get a date in Japan below!

 Love in Japanese is a tricky thing.
 Unlike in other Asian countries, popular dating sites among foreigners like OkCupid, Grindr, Hinge, or Tinder have not really taken off among the locals.

 For adults, many can attest to the fact that it is better to meet your better half from your school, work, location, or through mutual friends.
 For this reason, it is quite rare to hear stories where adults can say that they met online.
 The only exception to this, of course, is the younger generation.